 function produces a numerical rank

-for each distinct
+within the current row's partition for each distinct

-partition, using the order defined by the
+value, in the order defined by the

 needs no explicit parameter, because its behavior